 Confirm with the guest whether or not there will be additional people staying overnight, and if so, register the extra guests.
 Make sure to get everyone’s information—names, phone numbers and email addresses.
 Asking for these details will protect your properties against costly incidents.

 Check out the guest’s online presence to learn more about them.
-Try googling the guest’s names and phone number, track down their social media accounts and carefully examine their booking profiles.
+Try googling the guest’s name and phone number, track down their social media accounts and carefully examine their booking profiles.

 4. Verify IDs